Ric Roman Waugh

 Ric Roman Waugh (born February 20, 1968) is an American film director, writer, producer, actor, and former stuntman.
 He is known for his work in Felon (2008), Snitch (2013), and Shot Caller (2017).
-He wrote and directed Angel Has Fallen (2019), the third installment in the Has Fallen series and will write and direct Night Has Fallen, the fourth installment in the Has Fallen series.
+He wrote and directed Angel Has Fallen (2019), the third installment in the Has Fallen series and will write and direct its fourth entry, Night Has Fallen.

 He is the older brother of director Scott Waugh.

 Career

 Waugh worked as a stunt performer in the 1980s and 1990s, appearing in films such as Universal Soldier, The Last of the Mohicans, Last Action Hero, Hard Target, The Crow, Gone in 60 Seconds, Lethal Weapon 2, Days of Thunder, and The One.
 He also worked as an actor, in Kuffs (1992) starring Christian Slater and Milla Jovovich.

 His first directorial film is In the Shadows (2001), starring James Caan, Matthew Modine, and Cuba Gooding Jr. He later directed Felon (2008), starring Val Kilmer.
 Waugh worked with actor Dwayne Johnson in Snitch (2013) and was in talks to direct the disaster film Deepwater Horizon in 2012, before changes occurred in the film's development process.
 In 2019, Waugh wrote and directed the third installment in the Has Fallen film series, titled Angel Has Fallen.

 He directed the film Greenland that came out in December 2020.